ayushjaiswal22/Synapse/README.md

 ```

 This method trains the RPN module jointly with the Fast R-CNN network, rather than alternating between training the two.
 It results in faster (~ 1.5x speedup) training times and similar detection accuracy.
 See these [slides](https://www.dropbox.com/s/xtr4yd4i5e0vw8g/iccv15_tutorial_training_rbg.pdf?dl=0) for more details.

-Artifacts generated by the scripts in `tools` are written in this directory.

 Trained Fast R-CNN networks are saved under: